HarrallKK/HarrallAlgorithms/README.md

 ### R Program

+The below code demonstrates a call to the Harrall Algorithm for height and weight.
+For a more detailed demonstration of the execution of the code, please reference the R files in the ExamplePrograms folder.

 ```
 # create variables in R session for each of the following required arguments in
         the iterative loop